Susanna Reid

-Susanna Reid (born 10 December 1970) is an English television presenter and journalist.
-She was a co-presenter of BBC Breakfast from 2003 until 2014 alongside Bill Turnbull and Charlie Stayt.
-In 2013, she finished as a runner-up on the eleventh series of Strictly Come Dancing.
-Since 2014, Reid has been the lead presenter of the ITV Breakfast programme Good Morning Britain alongside Ben Shephard, Kate Garraway and formerly Piers Morgan.
+Susanna Victoria Reid (born 10 December 1970) is an English television presenter and journalist.
+She was a co-presenter of BBC Breakfast from 2001 until 2014 alongside Bill Turnbull and Charlie Stayt.
 She also presented Sunday Morning Live on BBC One from 2010 to 2011.
+In 2013, she finished as a runner-up on the 11th series of Strictly Come Dancing alongside dance-partner Kevin Clifton.
+Since 2014, Reid has been the lead presenter of the ITV Breakfast programme Good Morning Britain alongside Kate Garraway, Richard Madeley, Ed Balls and formerly Piers Morgan and Ben Shephard.

 Early life and education

-The youngest of three children, Reid was born in Croydon, South London.
-She was educated at the independent Croham Hurst School, from 1975 to 1981, followed by the independent Croydon High School (1981–87) and St Paul's Girls' School (1987–89) in London.
+The youngest of three children, Reid was born in Purley, South London, and grew up in Warlingham, Surrey.
+She was educated at the independent Croham Hurst School, from 1975 to 1981, followed by the independent Croydon High School (1981–87) and St Paul's Girls' School (1987–89) in Hammersmith.
 Her parents separated and divorced when she was aged 9.
 Her father was a management consultant, her mother was a nurse.
 Reid appeared as an actress while an adolescent, in a stage production of Agatha Christie's Spider's Web (1982) with Shirley Anne Field, and then alongside Peter Barkworth and Harriet Walter in The Price (1985) on Channel 4.

-Reid studied Politics and Philosophy at the University of Bristol (1989–92), where she was editor of Epigram, the student newspaper, and then trained as a journalist at Cardiff University's Centre for Journalism, earning a Postgraduate Diploma in Broadcast Journalism.
+Reid studied politics and philosophy at the University of Bristol (1989–92), where she was editor of Epigram, the student newspaper, and then trained as a journalist at Cardiff University's Centre for Journalism, earning a postgraduate diploma in broadcast journalism.